open-atmos/PySDM/paper/paper.md

 The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of v1.3 represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics and Eulerian advection).
 Finally, the `build()` method is used to obtain an instance of the `Core` class which can then be used to control time-stepping and access simulation state through the products registered with the builder.
-A minimal simulation example is depicted with the code snippet and a resultant plot below:
+A minimal simulation example is depicted below with a code snippet and a resultant plot (\autoref{fig:readme_fig_1}):

 ```python
 from PySDM.physics.constants import rho_w